EFeyen/BidHub-iOS/README.md

 BidHub iOS
 ==============
-iOS client for HubSpot's open-source silent auction app.
-For an overview of the auction app project, [check out our blog post about it](http://dev.hubspot.com/blog/building-an-auction-app-in-a-weekend)!
+iOS client for an open-source silent auction app forked from HubSpot's BidHub app.
+For an overview of their auction app project, [check out their blog post about it](http://dev.hubspot.com/blog/building-an-auction-app-in-a-weekend)!

 ![](http://i.imgur.com/qYtj1hAl.jpg)

 ## Getting started
-If you haven't yet, you're going to want to set up Parse by following the instructions in the [BidHub Cloud Code repository](https://github.com/HubSpot/BidHub-CloudCode).
-Make a note of your application ID and client key (Parse > Settings > Keys).
+The original app used Parse as the backend, but that service was shut down on January 30, 2017 so this project was rewritten to use [Kinvey](https://www.kinvey.com/).
+If you haven't yet, you're going to want to set up Kinvey by following the instructions in the [BidHub Cloud Code repository](https://github.com/ncauldwell/BidHub-CloudCode/tree/kinvey-backend).
+Make a note of your app key and app secret (Kinvey > Your App > The App's Environment > click the 3-dots next to your App name at the top of the left-nav).

 All set?

-We use CocoaPods for dependency management [(and a whole lot of other things)](http://dev.hubspot.com/blog/architecting-a-large-ios-app-with-cocoapods).
-If you don't have Cocoapods, install it first: `sudo gem install cocoapods`.

-Then, `git clone` this repository.
-From the AuctionApp directory, run `pod install`, which will tell CocoaPods to grab all of the app's dependencies.
-Then, just open `AuctionApp.xcworkspace` (not `AuctionApp.xcodeproj` - this will break CocoaPods) in Xcode.

-Edit *AuctionApp/AppDelegate.swift*, replacing `<your app id>` and `<your client key>` with the application ID and client key you copied from Parse.
+ `git clone` this repository and open the project in Xcode.

+Create a property list file, *AuctionApp/Kinvey.plist* and add it to your project.
+Then add 2 string entries, `AppKey` and `AppSecret` and add the application key and secret from your Kinvey app environment.
 Run the app and you should be all set... almost!
+Next steps:
+* sign up (in the app)
+* assign bidder number (using the [Web Panel](https://github.com/HubSpot/BidHub-WebAdmin/tree/kinvey-backend) or the Kinvey console)
+* bid

 Try bidding on something.
-To keep an eye on the action, check out the [Web Panel](https://github.com/HubSpot/BidHub-WebAdmin) where you can see all your items and bids.
+To keep an eye on the action, check out the [Web Panel](https://github.com/HubSpot/BidHub-WebAdmin/tree/kinvey-backend) where you can see all your items and bids.

 Push isn't going to work yet, but you should be able to see Test Object 7 and bid on it.
-If you have the Android app up and running, and already bid on the Test Object, your Android phone will receive a sassy push notification.

 ## Customization

-There's a few HubSpot-specific images that you can change to your liking:
-* `loginBlurredBackground` is the login background
-* `AppIcon` is the app icon (you see where this is going)
+The  `AppIcon` is the app icon from HubSpot's BidHub.
+Customize to suit your needs.

 ## Push
-Setting up push for iOS devices takes a bit of work.
-It's an ordeal, but a manageable ordeal, and it's been [well documented by Parse](https://parse.com/tutorials/ios-push-notifications).
-Follow their guide up to Step 4 and you'll be fine.
-Steps 5 and beyond cover adding push to the app, which we've already done.
+Setting up push for iOS devices isn't terribly difficult, and luckily it's been [documented by Kinvey](https://devcenter.kinvey.com/ios/guides/push).
+Follow their guide up to the 'App Set Up' step and you'll be fine.
+The rest of that guide covers adding push to the app, which is already done.